cspeterson/splatmoji-emojidata/README.md

 This repository was created and is maintained by [Christopher Peterson] for use in [Splatmoji].

-Also, if you're here you're probably a nerd of some variety and should definitely also check out the awesome podcast [Decipher SciFi] 🤓
+Also, if you're here you're probably a nerd of some variety and should definitely also check out the awesome podcasts [Decipher SciFi] and [Decipher History]! 🤓

 # Licenses